genesiscloud/genesis-cloud-inference-articles/art01.md

 project.
 It includes various computational assets (model architectures, image transformations, and datasets) facilitating using PyTorch for computer vision.

-The torchvision package is installed automatically together with PyTorch.
-In this and following articles we will use torchvision models to demonstrate various aspects of deep learning implementation on Genesis Cloud infrastructure.
+**The torchvision package is installed automatically together with PyTorch.** In this and the following articles we will use torchvision models to demonstrate various aspects of deep learning implementation on Genesis Cloud infrastructure.

-We will start with an example of direct use of torchvision models for image classification.
+We will start with an example of direct ussage of torchvision models for image classification.

-As input, we will need an arbitrary image containing a single object to be classified.
+As input, we will need an arbitrary image containing a single object that will be classified.
 We will use this [husky image](https://commons.wikimedia.org/wiki/Category:Siberian_Husky#/media/File:Siberian-husky-1291343_1920.jpg) in our experiments (it is in public domain).
-Use these commands to create a subdirectory `data` for holding input files and to downloads the image:
+Use the following commands to create a subdirectory `data` for holding input files and to downloads the image:

 ```